-- the safe, efficient and integrated operation of the transport network - design and appearance of parking areas - o glare - o access - visual amenity effects on adjoining residential zoned properties and surrounding streetscape. - o traffic generation, site access and parking - effects on walking and cycling and other alternative modes such as passenger transport.
+- o the safe, efficient and integrated operation of the transport network - o design and appearance of parking areas - glare - access - visual amenity effects on adjoining residential zoned properties and surrounding streetscape. - o traffic generation, site access and parking - effects on walking and cycling and other alternative modes such as passenger transport.